Bioidentical Hormone Replacement Therapy (BHRT) First Steps

 The Pellet Insertion Method

-During your in-office visit, which only takes a few minutes, you will be brought into the exam room, and the insertion site, usually somewhere around the upper buttocks, will be numbed.
-A small incision will then be made, the hormone pellet inserted, and the insertion site covered with a small bandage.
-The pellet will dissolve and your body will absorb the contents, leaving nothing behind.
-Each patient’s symptoms are unique, and your journey will be customized to fit your specific needs.
-Some patients see improvement in as little as two to four weeks, but full optimization can take up to six months.
+During an in-office visit, a patient is brought into the exam room, and the insertion site, usually somewhere around the upper buttocks, is numbed.
+A small incision is made, and the hormone pellet inserted.
+After, the insertion site is covered with a small bandage.
+The pellet dissolves, and the body absorbs the contents, leaving nothing behind.
+Every patient’s symptoms are unique, so each journey is customized to fit your needs.
+Some patients report seeing improvement in as little as four weeks, but full optimization can take up to six months.

 After the pellet-insertion process is complete, it’s best to eliminate lower body exercise for a short period of time.
-Walking is OK, but more strenuous exercise is not recommended.
-Showers are permitted, but bathtubs, hot tubs, and swimming are to be avoided.
-After the bandage is removed, you can resume your normal exercise and swimming routines.
-You deserve to feel better no matter what your age, so if you’re tired of dealing with the symptoms of hormone imbalance and want to take action, reach out to your local Certified BioTE Medical Provider today.
+Walking is fine, but more strenuous exercise is not recommended.
+Showers are permitted, but bathtubs, hot tubs, and swimming should be avoided.
+After the bandage is removed, you can resume normal exercise and swimming routines.
+We deserve to feel better no matter what our age.
+If you are tired of dealing with the symptoms of hormone imbalance and want to take action, should contact a local certified BioTE provider today.